-- For residential projects, a separate permit is needed for plumbing work only when there is no building permit required
+- For residential projects, a separate permit is needed for plumbing work even when there is no building permit required

 - For newly constructed townhouse projects that have 3 or more units, separate plumbing permits are required.